Are your customers refusing to pay their outstanding balance? Here's what you can do when a customer won't pay their bill.

 4. Be persistent with late customers.

 If a customer won't answer electronic correspondences about their bill, call them, and keep calling every day until they pay.
+[Visit our best picks page to get reviews on the best business phone systems.]

 "Don't be aggressive; just don't stop asking," said Hunter Hoffmann, head of U.S. communications for small business insurer Hiscox.
 "Emphasize that you want to settle up the accounts so you can both focus on more important things.
 It will become much easier for them to pay you than to keep dodging your calls and making excuses."